United Kingdom and the euro: Akrotiri and Dhekelia

 The Sovereign Base Areas of Akrotiri and Dhekelia on the island of Cyprus introduced the euro at the same time as the Republic of Cyprus, on 1 January 2008.
 Previously, they used the Cypriot Pound.
 Since the independence of Cyprus, treaties dictate that British territories in Cyprus will have the same currency as the Republic of Cyprus.
 These are the only places under British control where the euro is legal tender.
 They do not issue separate euro coins.
 Following the British vote to withdraw from the EU in June 2016, Ioannis Kasoulidis, Foreign Minister of Cyprus, announced that Cyprus wished to have EU citizen privileges remain for these areas if the UK ceases to be a member.

 Gibraltar

 The currency of Gibraltar is the Gibraltar pound, issued by His Majesty's Government of Gibraltar.
 Unofficially, most retail outlets in Gibraltar also accept the euro, though some payphones and the Royal Gibraltar Post Office, along with all other government offices, do not.

 Clearing

 London is home to three-quarters of all euro clearing in the world, to a value of €927 billion (2017 figure).
 The second largest hub is Paris, which operates 11% of clearing.
 In light of the UK's withdrawal from the EU, the EU is looking at whether these operations should be forced to move from London to within the EU so the activities could be regulated by the European Central Bank.
-The European Union agreed to prolong until June 30, 2025 permission for Britain's clearing houses to continue serving customers in the EU.
-But officials say that it is the final extension.
+The European Union agreed to prolong until 30 June 2025 permission for Britain's clearing houses to continue serving customers in the EU but officials say that this will be the final extension.